sachnaror/PasswordAssault/README.md

 Ever wondered what it's like to brute force your way through passwords ?
 Well, you're in the right place! **PasswordAssaulter** is here to show you how brute force password testing works—educationally, of course! 🚀

-But wait—before you unleash your inner "1337 H4x0r," remember: **Ethics are key, my friend!
-Use this responsibly, or karma might just brute force you back!**
+But wait—before you unleash your inner "1337 H4x0r," remember: **Use this responsibly, or karma might just brute force you back!**

 ---